MatteoRama02/manga_downloader/README.md

 - Write the name of the manga in the Text input
 - If the name is in many mangas, select in the window the right one
-- The manga will be exported in pdf foreach volume in the folder _/Documents/MangaDownloader_
+- The manga will be exported in pdf and mobi in the folder _/Documents/MangaDownloader_

 # Feature